WHAT LANGUAGE IS SPOKEN IN ANDALUSIA?

 Andalusian Spanish also has some grammatical quirks (but not many):

-- The use of “ustedes” instead of “vosotros” – While standard Spanish distinguishes between “vosotros” (you, informal plural) and “ustedes” (you, formal plural), Andalusians often use “ustedes” in informal settings as well. 🤝
+The use of ustedes instead of vosotros – Standard Spanish distinguishes between vosotros (you, informal plural) and ustedes (you, formal plural).
+However, Andalusians often use ustedes in informal settings as well, while still conjugating the verb in the vosotros form.

 If you’re visiting Andalusia and don’t speak Spanish, you might be wondering how common English is.
 In major cities like Seville, Málaga, and Granada, many people in the tourism industry speak English, especially in hotels, restaurants, and popular attractions.
 However, in smaller towns and rural areas, English proficiency is much lower, so learning some basic Spanish phrases will be incredibly helpful💡.